 Now you can decorate them (my favourite part!).
 The buttons and thread helped to hide some of my sewing imperfections too.

-My girls each have a animal bean bag and we can play all sorts of bean bag games.
+My daughters each have a animal bean bag and we can play all sorts of bean bag games.
 I’m sure I’ll be posting some of those games on here soon too!

 Other great bean bag games and links

 Need something else to sew?
 Try these cute Animal Slippers